 It is therefore essential to establish rules applicable to everyone from the outset, in particular through the creation of rules of procedure to formalise the whole thing.

 Many rules appear in tacit ways, such as allowing eating in the office, recommending not to make calls in open-space etc.

 But it is important to simply define the rules from the outset with the whole team.
 Once defined, the rules will have to be applied and respected by everyone.
 If you are working in an open-space environment, you will need to be aware of potential unspoken rules and make sure that you follow the rules defined by the company.

 To work well and perform well throughout the day, it is necessary to take regular breaks.
 In addition to recharging batteries, breaks are a great way to bond with your open-space colleagues.

 Sharing moments of relaxation with others helps to unite teams, to facilitate communication and to discover a little more the personality of the people who share the open-space.
 Moreover, in an open-space, the faces you see all day long are often the same.
 Taking a coffee or lunch break therefore also allows you to discover new people, those sitting at the other end of the open-space for example.
 It will also allow you to breathe a little if the tics of your office neighbours annoy you too much and to put things into perspective.

-It is also through these breaks that the general atmosphere in the open-space is shaped!
-So don't hesitate any longer and invite the people around you to take a break and sip a coffee on the terrace.
+It is also through these breaks that the general atmosphere in the open space is shaped!
+So don't hesitate any longer and suggest to the people around you to take a break and go and sip a coffee on the terrace.